spooknik/Photopea-Appimage/README.md

 **Known Issues**
 - Closing the window when an unsaved document is open does not do anything.
 All documents must be closed or saved to exit the program.
 (Possibility a problem with Electron, will check when 5.0 is released.)
 - No dialog box pops up when saving/exporting images, everything just goes to Downloads (No known fix, seems to be part of Photopea)
-- .desktop file does not work correctly.
+- ~~.desktop file does not work correctly.
 It will not appear in your applications menu.
-(Will fix ASAP)
+(Will fix ASAP)~~ Fixed as of 1.1.0